Amazon Faves

 Beach days in Grand Cayman are nice, but the public areas can get crowded.
 The costs can add up when you consider the expensive transportation to get there, along with umbrella and chair rental.
 Because of these factors, an excursion may be even more appealing at the Grand Cayman cruise port compared to others.

 If traveling with a group, don’t forget to explore pricing for a private boat charter.
-This is what my family of 12 people did on our visit, and it ended up being an amazing and luxurious experience, and one that ended up being cheaper than doing this through a traditional excursion, given that we were able to spread the cost across all 12 of us.
+This is what my family of 12 people did on our visit, and it ended up being a unique and luxurious experience, and one that ended up being cheaper than doing this through a traditional excursion, given that we were able to spread the cost across all 12 of us.
 This option, for example, offers private boat transportation for up to 8 people for under $650, making the per person cost just around $80 per person.

 Grand Cayman Cruise Port Ship Schedule